-The State of Texas implemented a constitutional classification scheme concerning the appraisal of residential property that receives a residence homestead exemption.
+Texas tax code section 11.13 and section 11.42 help govern the appraisal of residential property that receives a residence homestead exemption.
 Under the law, a property owner who acquires property after Jan.
 1 may receive the residence homestead exemption for the applicable portion of that tax year immediately on qualification of the exemption, if the previous owner did not receive the same exemption for the tax year.